EricTrainingRev/220531-JWA/Study-Guides/Week2.md

 myArray.shift();
 ```
 ### Template Literals
 Template Literals provide a convinient way of embedding JavaScript expressions (snippets of code) inside of a string.
-This process is called string interpolation.
+This process is called interpolation.
 ```JavaScript
  let myTemplateLiteral = `use back-tics to create template literals`;